Carstensz Glacier

-The Carstensz Glacier is near the peak of Puncak Jaya (sometimes called Mount Carstensz or the Carstensz Pyramid) which is a mountain in the Sudirman Range of the island of New Guinea, territorially the eastern highlands of Central Papua, Indonesia.
+The Carstensz Glacier is found near the a sub-peak of Puncak Jaya (sometimes called Mount Carstensz or the Carstensz Pyramid), Carstensz East.
+Puncak Jaya is a mountain in the Sudirman Range of the island of New Guinea, territorially the eastern highlands of Central Papua, Indonesia.
 The glacier is situated at an elevation of approximately 4660 m and is 1.5 km east of the summit tower of Puncak Jaya.
 In 2002 the Carstensz Glacier was 1.4 km in length and .60 km wide.
-In November 2023 it was only 470 m long and 100 m wide.
+In November 2025 it was only 440 m length and 100 m wide.